juanluiscr27/data-structures-and-algorithms-python/README.md

 - Selection algorithms: A heap allows access to the min or max element in constant time, and other selections (such as median or kth-element) can be done in sublinear time on data that is in a heap
 - Priority Queue: A priority queue is an abstract concept like "a list" and can be implemented with a heap.
+-
 ## Algorithms
+An algorithm is a set of well-defined instructions to solve a particular problem.
+It takes a set of inputs and produces the desired output.
+The formal definition of an algorithm is that it contains the finite set of instructions which are being carried in a specific order to perform the specific task.

+The following are the characteristics of an algorithm:
+* Input: An algorithm has some input values.
+We can pass 0 or some input value to an algorithm.
+* Output: We will get 1 or more output at the end of an algorithm.
+* Unambiguity: An algorithm should be unambiguous which means that the instructions in an algorithm should be clear and simple.
+* Finiteness: An algorithm should have finiteness.
+Here, finiteness means that the algorithm should contain a limited number of instructions, i.e., the instructions should be countable.
+* Effectiveness: An algorithm should be effective as each instruction in an algorithm affects the overall process.
+* Language independent: An algorithm must be language-independent so that the instructions in an algorithm can be implemented in any of the languages with the same output.

 Correctness